 What if the Delta Gold Card is not right for you?
 Check out the following cards for other options:

 This card is the no annual fee version of the Delta Gold Card.
 Both cards have similar earning structures and perks.
 But there are two main differences between the cards.
 The first is that the Blue Card has a second 2x bonus category in restaurants.
 The second is that the Blue Card does not have any free checked bags whereas the Gold Card does.

-The Delta Blue Card has a sign-up bonus of 10,000 SkyMiles.
+The Delta Blue Card has a sign-up bonus worth 10,000 SkyMiles.
 This bonus can be earned after spending just $500 in the first 3 months.
-Unlike the Delta Gold Card, there are no additional statement credits in this bonus.

 The Blue Card is the better card you want to earn more SkyMiles and a decent sign-up bonus.
 But the Gold Card is the better long-term keeper card.
 This is especially true if you travel often and/or with a lot of people and want free bags.